Dwaraka-Poreddy/android-mental-model-atlas/05-android-lifecycle-architecture/16-ui-state.md

 ↓

+Transforms

+↓

 UI State

 ↓

-Compose Renders UI State
+Compose Renders It
 ```

 The Repository owns application data.

-The ViewModel transforms that data into UI State.
+The ViewModel owns UI State.

 The UI simply renders it.